inferno-collection/Docs/docs/resources/torches/config.md

 #### `Command`
 The name of the command.

+### Default Keybind
+#### `defaultKeybind`
+The keyboard mapping name for the key to use for the keybind.
+For a full list of options, [see here](https://docs.fivem.net/docs/game-references/input-mapper-parameter-ids/keyboard/).

+By default, no default is provided, meaning there is no keybind.
+Players can add one via their GTA V/FiveM Keybind Settings

 ### Defaults
 #### `defaults`
 The values listed in the `defaults` are values used when no other matching preset can be found.